lllyasviel/Omost/README.md

 4. The `omost-dolphin-2.9-llama3-8b-4bits` is trained with all data WITHOUT any filtering.
 You must apply your own safety alignment methods if you expose any service of `omost-dolphin-2.9-llama3-8b-4bits` to public.
 5. Note that the filtering in (3) is not because of any policy - the reason is that I noticed slight instability in training gradients in those models since they are pretrained with instruct following regulated by safety alignment, causing the performance to degrade a bit.
 But the instruct following of `omost-dolphin-2.9-llama3-8b-4bits` is pretrained with community efforts and do not have this problem.
 6. The 128k context length of `omost-phi-3-mini-128k` cannot be trusted.
 The performance of it will degrade a lot after the tokens reach about 8k.
 One should just view it as a model with about 8k content length.
 7. A model of 8k context length can do about 5 to 6 rounds of conversational editing.
-It is highly recommended to use the UI to modify your message and respond again (this can be done infinite times) if you plan to conduct a massive amount of editing.
+If you are about to run out of token lengths, use the UI to modify your message and respond again (this can be done with infinite times).
-8. All models are fully trained with our H100 clusters at precision fp16 without any tricks like quant or Q-LoRA etc.
+8. All models are fully trained with our H100 clusters at precision fp16 without any tricks like quant or Q-LoRA etc. The optimizer is Adam without any tricks.
 9. You must also follow the licenses of Llama-3 and Phi-3.
 10. You can request us to train on other LLMs if reasonable and necessary.